FluentValidation/FluentValidation/docs/additional-options.md

 Property: Forename Error Code: NotNullValidator
 ```

-## ErrorCode and Error Messages
+### ErrorCode and Error Messages

 The `ErrorCode` is also used to determine the default error message for a particular validator.
 At a high level:

-* `ErrorCode` is used as the lookup key for an error message.
-For example, a `.NotNull()` validator has a default error code of `NotNullValidator`, which used to look up the error messages from the `LanguageManager`.
+* The error code is used as the lookup key for an error message.
+For example, a `NotNull()` validator has a default error code of `NotNullValidator`, which used to look up the error messages from the `LanguageManager`.
 [See the documentation on localization.](localization)
-* If you provide an `ErrorCode`, you could also provide a localized message with the name of that error code to create a custom message.
+* If you provide an error code, you could also provide a localized message with the name of that error code to create a custom message.
-* If you provide an `ErrorCode` but no custom message, the message will fall back to the default message for that validator.
+* If you provide an error code but no custom message, the message will fall back to the default message for that validator.
 You're not required to add a custom message.
 * Using `ErrorCode` can also be used to override the default error message.
-For example, if you use a custom `Must()` validator, but you'd like to reuse the `NotNull()` validator's default error message, you can call `.WithErrorCode("NotNullValidator")` to achieve this result.
+For example, if you use a custom `Must()` validator, but you'd like to reuse the `NotNull()` validator's default error message, you can call `WithErrorCode("NotNullValidator")` to achieve this result.

 ## Supplying Additional Validation Information with CustomState